 Oftentimes, the defendant’s liability is clear in a rollover accident lawsuit.
 Rollovers are generally avoidable if the driver exercises reasonable care and does not attempt to exceed safe operating speeds when making turns.
 In fact, the National Highway Traffic Safety Administration report found that most rollover accidents occurred in areas where the speed limit was greater than 55 miles per hour.
 There are some cases, however, where the defendant-driver may not be wholly responsible for the accident.
 Sometimes, a rollover may occur due to improper loading by a third-party cargo loader (i.e., a retail store employee loading cargo on the top of an SUV), or even a mechanical failure.

 To know who should be named as the defendant, a lawyer will want to evaluate the facts to determine who or what is responsible for the rollover accident (i.e., unsafe driving by the truck driver, improper loading by a third party, mechanical failure due to faulty production or inspection, or any other reason – or combination of reasons – that could contribute to causing a rollover).
-Consulting with a Florida truck accident lawyer is an important first step if you have been the victim of a truck rollover accident.
+Consulting with a semi truck accident lawyer in Florida is an important first step if you have been the victim of a truck rollover accident.

 Fuel and tanker truck accidents can lead to severe injuries, given the flammable or otherwise chemically-dangerous nature of the substances being transported.
 As such, the damages in fuel truck accident lawsuits tend to be rather high.
 For example, if you are involved in a collision with a fuel truck that leads to a leak and a massive explosion, you could lose limbs or sustain burn injuries in the resulting chaos.
 Alternatively, you may be exposed to radioactive waste that can cause sickness, organ failure, or even death.
 Fuel and tanker truck injuries may not only lead to severe impairments and loss of function, but they may cause you to experience significant pain and suffering, emotional distress, loss of enjoyment of life, and public humiliation.